 Maybe you don’t have any doors that need salvaged door plates on them but you just love the look.
 Well, here is a creative way to use them.
 Just attach them to a lamp that needs some interest and you have a new and unique piece.

-Have you used any architectural salvage in your home?
+Have you done any decorating with architectural salvage in your home?
 If so, what types of items have you used?